 An audit committee acts as a sub-committee of the board.
 This committee focuses on the systems of internal control and risk management for the academy trust.
 This committee reviews internal audit/responsible officer reports and provides advice to the board where action is required.
-In the academic year ended 31 August 2019 four meetings took place.
+In the academic year ended 31 August 2020 three of the planned four meetings took place with one meeting cancelled due to the coronavirus pandemic.